 - 2 tbsp cinnamon for dusting

 How to Make Beaver Tails:

-- In a separate large bowl, mix together the yeast, warm water, and 1 teaspoon of sugar.
-Allow it to sit for a couple of minutes to allow the yeast to swell and dissolve.
+- In a large bowl, combine the yeast with warm water, and 1 teaspoon of sugar, until dissolved.
+Leave the mix to stand for 4-5 minutes for the yeast to activate and begin to form bubbles.

-- Place the dough in a lightly greased bowl, cover it, and put it in a warm location and allow the dough to leaven for 45 minutes or until doubled in size.
+- When done, cover the bowl with a clean cloth, place it in a warm location and allow the dough to leaven for 45 minutes or until doubled in size.